Don’t Pardon the Interruption (“Can I Finish?”)

-I’m about 60% on the way to success with my efforts to change channels with the morning, evening and weekend cable news shows when the interrupting and talking over each other goes on for 10 seconds.
+I’m about 65% on the way to success with my efforts to change channels with the morning and evening cable news shows when the interrupting and talking over each other criminal acts are not arrested after 10 seconds.

 I finally realized those talking heads are ridiculous, their offenses are ridiculous and that I am equally ridiculous for tolerating it.